servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

-#H1Bootstrap Customization Guide
+# H1 Bootstrap Customization Guide

-#H2Introduction
+# H2 Introduction
 The new public marketplace UI has been re-designed based on the Bootstrap framework version 4.3.1.
 The default stylesheet for the marketplace: “mp.css” is still used for the customization of the marketplace UI, but now there are two additional Template Stylesheets, located in the “customBootstrap” folder: 1) a custom Bootstrap stylesheet (which is a full compiled customized Bootstrap version) with a dark navigation bar named: “darkCustom.css”, and 2) a dark footer stylesheet, named “darkFooter.css”.
 The light versions of those stylesheets (named lightCustom.css, lightFooter.css) are also included in the branding package.

-#H3Prerequisites:
+# H3 Prerequisites:

 -	You have downloaded the provided branding package.
 The branding package can be downloaded as a ZIP file in the administration portal as an Operator in the “Customize layout” page by clicking the button “Download branding package”.
 The branding package contains two folders containing Sass source files: the “scss” folder, containing source files of mp.css, and the “customBootstrap/scss” folder containing the theme source files for the custom Bootstrap, explained later on.
 -	You have configured a Sass Compiler (a CSS pre-procesor) in order to compile your Sass source files with the file extension “.scss” and generate CSS stylesheets.
 For more information on Sass and how to configure it, see the following README: